Jeremy Kernodle: Notable rulings

 In December 2020, Texas Republican congressman Louis Gohmert filed a suit in Kernodle's federal district, naming vice president Mike Pence as a defendant, arguing that he has constitutional "sole discretion in determining which electoral votes to count for a given State" and violated his duty when counting electoral votes against incumbent Donald Trump.
 Pence and the Justice Department asked that the suit be dismissed, with the DOJ arguing that the suit "does not properly lie against the Vice President."
 Kernodle dismissed the suit, ruling that Gohmert and the other plaintiffs lacked standing.

 In 2022, Consumers' Research, a non-profit educational organization, filed a lawsuit in Kernodle's court against the U.S. Consumer Product Safety Commission, an agency under the executive branch of the United States government.
 The plaintiffs argued that the president's inability to remove the agency's commissioners violated the principle of separation of powers and left the agency as an independent executive power without accountability.
 Kernodle ruled in favor of the plaintiffs on the basis of Article Two of the United States Constitution, which states that the "executive power shall be vested in a president of the United States of America."
-In March of 2022, the editorial board of the The Wall Street Journal wrote that Kernodle's decision was an "assist to the Supreme Court in[...] reasserting the separation of powers as properly understood in the U.S. Constitution."
+In March of 2022, the editorial board of The Wall Street Journal wrote that Kernodle's decision was an "assist to the Supreme Court in[...] reasserting the separation of powers as properly understood in the U.S. Constitution."
 The defendants appealed to the Fifth Circuit, which reversed Kernodle's ruling on the basis of the 1935 Supreme Court precedent known as Humphrey's Executor.
 The Circuit emphasized that any changes to such a precedent must be made by the Supreme Court.
 Plaintiffs appealed to the Supreme Court, which declined to consider the case.